radovskyb/watcher/README.md

 - Choose to watch folders recursively/non-recursively.
 - Choose to ignore dot files.
 - Notify the file's info that the event is based on.
-(Name, ModTime, etc.)
+For example: Name, ModTime, IsDir, etc.
 - Trigger custom events.
 - Limit amount of events that can be received per watching cycle.